sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 layout: post
 title: Bing Ads's Very Questionable "Optimization Program" and How to Opt Out
 category: posts
-tweet: 'Do you/your company use @bingads?
-Opt out of their very questional optimization prgoram:'
+tweet: 'Do you or your company use @bingads?
+Opt out of their very questionable optimization program:'
 excerpt: Bing Ads's new "Optimization Program" is borderline fraudulent.
 ---